top of page

 The wiry, rough double coat of the Border Terrier kept them dry in the adverse weather patterns of Northumbria.

-These little dogs are radiating energy.
-Border Terriers love being busy.
-They expect daily mental and physical stimulation as a right.
 Not having anything to do can lead to boredom and destructive behaviour.
 Border Terriers also tend to be a bit greedy.
 Obesity is a trap that the Border can easily fall into.
 They would never refuse a treat!

-Border Terriers have a strong prey drive.
-Therefore, a squirrel, a cat, or a bird will typically be followed.
-Once on the hunt, it will be tough for you to keep up and impossible to catch up.
 For that reason, it’s recommended to keep the Border Terrier on the lead when walking outside or let them run free in fenced, secured areas only.

 Despite their prey drive, Border Terriers are very sociable dogs.
-They often hunted with other dogs in tandem; hence they needed to be agreeable and not argumentative with other hunting companions.
+They often hunted with other dogs in tandem; hence, they needed to be agreeable and not argumentative with other hunting companions.
 If they grew up with cats, they would usually treat them as buddies, so friendship is not impossible.

 Children and Border Terriers get on splendidly.
 Not too big to be boisterous, and a happy, fun-loving nature pairs exceptionally well with children.
 Border Terriers will welcome any amusement.